-zucchini cake is a tried and true favorite
+zucchini sheet cake is a potluck classic

-Some people can’t control themselves around ice cream, others have issues with chocolate…for me, it’s old fashioned zucchini cake with cream cheese frosting.
+Some people can’t control themselves around ice cream, others have issues with chocolate…for me, it’s an old fashioned zucchini sheet cake with cream cheese frosting.
 If nobody is watching I might will eat the whole pan.
 It’s one of those one size fits all desserts ~ wherever hungry people are gathered, zucchini cake just works.

 what you’re gonna need